San Fernando, California: Rancho land grant

 In 1846, the area became part of the Mexican land grant of Rancho Ex-Mission San Fernando.
 In 1874, Charles Maclay, bought 56000 acre of the Rancho.

 In 1882, cousins George K. Porter and Benjamin F. Porter, of future Porter Ranch, each received one-third of the total land.
 In 1885, Maclay founded the Maclay School of Theology, a Methodist seminary in San Fernando.
 After his death it became an affiliate and moved to the campus of the University of Southern California and then the Claremont School of Theology.

+In August 1911, a motion to incorporate as an independent city passed by eight votes.

 While most of the towns in the surrounding San Fernando Valley agreed to annexation by Los Angeles in the 1910s, eager to tap the bountiful water supply provided by the newly opened Los Angeles Aqueduct, San Fernando's abundant groundwater supplies allowed it to remain a separate city.

-Incorporation

-In the first half of the 20th century after incorporation in 1911, the city of San Fernando tried to extend its city limits to Sylmar, Mission Hills and Pacoima, but the city of Los Angeles kept up their rapid annexation and caused many failed attempts.

-By the 1950s, the city said that annexation was hard to do, due to the large bureaucracy of Los Angeles.
-As the San Fernando Valley transitioned from an agricultural area to a suburban one in the decades after World War II, San Fernando retained its independence.

-As with much of the San Fernando Valley east of the San Diego Freeway, the city of San Fernando has seen a significant demographic shift in recent years.
-Declining birth-rates and an aging population of middle-class whites, who once dominated the area in the 1950s, has contributed to the movement into other parts of the San Fernando Valley.
-There has also been movement into the Santa Clarita and Antelope Valleys to the north.